 John the Baptist (Yahuchanon) was not born of a virgin and yet was considered the greatest prophet by the Messiah Himself.
 Isaiah (Yeshayahu) was not born of a virgin.
 Enoch (Chanok), who was taken up to be with YHWH without tasting death was not born of a virgin.
 Most importantly, Moshe (Moses) was not born of a virgin, so why would the prophesied Prophet like unto Moshe necessarily be?

 There are many more arguments on both sides of this topic, and I encourage each person to truthfully and humbly consider all perspectives and arrive at their own conclusion.
 Is it still possible that Messiah was born of a virgin?
 Of course it is; however, it is of absolutely no necessity for this to be true in order for Him to be called the Son of Elohim and accomplish what He did on behalf of YHWH for the lost sheep of Israel.

-In the upcoming study series the question is examined, "Did Messiah break and change the Torah?"
+In the upcoming study series the question is examined, "Did Messiah Break Torah?"
 Until then, Blessings and shalom.